-Two tandem ocean kayakers are lucky to be alive after a huge humpback whale breached in front of them and appears to come crashing down right beside their kayak.
+Two tandem ocean kayakers are lucky to be alive after a huge humpback whale breached in front of them and appears to come crashing down right beside them, clipping and capsizing their kayak.

 The pair had little time to react when a whale unexpectedly surfaced from under the water with such force that it capsized their kayak and launched them into the water.